yuan-kuan/zasa/README.md

 ## Backup

-ZASA is an offline application that store all data and picture into the browser's local storage.
+ZASA is an offline application that store all data and picture in the browser's local storage.
 This is the primary usage pattern we envisioned.
 A remote backup, though, is a very important factor to make users felt safe with all their works (recording these stocks are a lot of work, maintaining them is another beast).

 In the production ZASA application, users may acquire a backup code from the author via sending a personal email.
 With this code, the user can sync their local storage to a remote database.
-Later, they can download this backup back to the same device, or any other devices.
-It is a backup, it is also a remote sync point.
+Later, they can download this backup back to the same device, or any other device.
+It is more than a backup, it is also a remote sync point.
 All the user needs is a backup code.

 But, a remote backup can be an expensive business for the authors to maintain for free.
-It is by design that none of the backup option is available for developers who fork or clone this project.
-They need to setup the backup plan themselves.
+It is by design that none of the backup options is available for developers who fork or clone this project.
+They need to set up the backup plan themselves.

 ### Local Backup

-Developing the backup, or improving it, is better to be done with a local CouchDB instance:
+When the developer is developing the backup or improving it, is better to be done with a local CouchDB instance:

 1. Setup a local CouchDB instance
 2. Add a `.env` or `.env.local` file to the project. `.env.local` will be used when developing with `npm run local` command.
-3. Add these 3 variable to the `.env` file:
+3. Add these 3 variables to the `.env` file:

    ```
    LOCAL_DB_URL=http://localhost:5984